31 IT Asset Management Best Practices: Complete Guide to Maximize Value, Security, and Compliance

 Maintain Accurate Asset Records

-This makes it easier to support better decision-making.
+This also makes it easier to support better decision-making.
 Implement automated workflows that trigger updates when assets are moved, modified, or retired.
 Make sure these automatic triggers are connected to subscriptions.
 If one is activated or cancelled, the database remains accurate.

 Eliminate "Ghost" Assets